Join our next cohort, beginning August 2021 — Accelerated, Low-Residency Screenwriting MFA

 A writing portfolio is required for admission.

 The MFA in Screenwriting places a strong emphasis on practice and feedback, using rigorous faculty-led workshops throughout the program.
-Students will work closely with a writing mentor and receive valuable critiques from their cohort of peers.
+Students will work closely with writing mentors and receive valuable critiques from their cohort of peers.

 Study from Anywhere

-The MFA in Screenwriting is offered as a low-residency program, requiring approximately five weeks of Texas-based instruction across six writers retreats, supplemented by year-round online workshops that can be completed from anywhere in the world.
+The MFA in Screenwriting is offered as a low-residency program, requiring approximately three weeks of in-person, Texas-based instruction each year, supplemented by year-round online workshops that can be completed from anywhere in the world.
 (Learn more…)

 Learn from the Best